hawkeoni/clothing_segmentation_topformer/README.md

 6. Using tracing to compile model to a static graph https://pytorch.org/docs/stable/generated/torch.jit.trace.html.
 7. Writing specialized low-level code to preallocate memory buffers (to fight memory fragmentation and for faster transfers) and use pinned memory.
 8. Pruning model weights (again at the cost of quality) https://jacobgil.github.io/deeplearning/pruning-deep-learning, https://ai.googleblog.com/2021/03/accelerating-neural-networks-on-mobile.html
+9. Neural network can be distilled into a smaller network with distillation (KL over labels) https://arxiv.org/pdf/1503.02531.pdf.
+This may result in a smaller network with a comparable quality, but then again: it does not guarantee great results and multiple experiments are required.

 Most of the techniques are implemented in frameworks for mobile inference such as [TNN](https://github.com/Tencent/TNN) and [ncnn](https://github.com/Tencent/ncnn).